Clifton Suspension Bridge

-The Clifton Suspension Bridge is a suspension bridge, spanning the Avon Gorge and linking Clifton in Bristol to Leigh Woods in North Somerset, England.
-Designed by Isambard Kingdom Brunel, it is a distinctive landmark that is used as a symbol of Bristol.
-It is a grade I listed building.
+The Clifton Suspension Bridge spans the Avon Gorge and links Clifton in Bristol to Leigh Woods in North Somerset, England.
+Designed by Isambard Kingdom Brunel, the bridge is a grade I listed building.